vrizo/uibook/README.md

 ### Pass Pages to the Controller :baby_chick:

-Once you finished your first Uibook Page, you’re ready to write Uibook Controller.
+As soon as you finished your first Uibook Page, you’re ready to write Uibook Controller.
 This is a place where all Pages included and passed to UibookStarter :sparkles: